 Tonight’s sundown marks the start of Hanukkah, the Jewish holiday also known as the Festival of Lights.
-It celebrates the miracle that happened when the brave Maccabees took back their Holy Temple in Jerusalem from the Greeks.
-Even though they had only one jar of oil, the menorah they lit burned for 8 whole days.
-That’s why Hanukkah lasts for 8 nights and 8 days, with traditions including lighting the menorah each night, exchanging gifts, and enjoying special foods — like oily donuts.
+It celebrates the miracle that happened when the brave Maccabees took back their Holy Temple in Jerusalem.
+Even though they had only one jar of oil, the menorah (candles) they lit burned for 8 whole days.
+That’s why Hanukkah lasts 8 nights and 8 days, with traditions and special foods — like oily donuts.
 17 1/2 million donuts are eaten in Israel during each Hanukkah!
-That’s the kind of holiday math we like to celebrate.

 Wee ones: If Hanukkah lasts 8 nights, how many more nights after tonight will you light candles to celebrate?